TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: Limitations And Conclusion

+Table~\ref{table:image_costs} presents a comparison of different methods on the MNIST dataset.
+The table displays performance metrics, including accuracy, FHE inference time (4 cores), and memory usage, as well as the estimated cost per sample and the cost gain factor.
+The memory requirements were not disclosed in the works of~\cite{sanyal2018tapas}.
+We also excluded SHE from the comparison, as its memory requirement of 1TB RAM makes it impractical for scalability.

+Our proposed method achieved an accuracy of 98.1\%, with an FHE time of 4.4s and a memory usage of 18MB.
+Our method has a total cost of only \$0.13, which is between $114\times$ to $36000\times$ lower than other state-of-the-art methods.
+Our method is largely more cost-effective than the other methods for the MNIST dataset.

-\section{Limitations and Conclusion}
+\section{Limitations And Conclusion}

-\myparagraph{Limitations.} Our proposed framework is still not as performant as the latest non-TFHE-based solutions with regard to running time and accuracy.
+\paragraph{Limitations.} Our proposed framework is still not as performant as the latest non-TFHE-based solutions with regard to running time and accuracy.
 Moreover, CIFAR-10 and larger datasets remain out of reach for industrial use.
-Finally, \tttfhe is for the moment limited by the constraints of the Concrete library.

-\myparagraph{Conclusion.} In this paper, we presented a new framework, \tttfhe, which greatly outperforms all TFHE-based PPML solutions in terms of inference time, while maintaining acceptable accuracy.
-Our proposed framework is a practical solution for real-world applications, particularly for tabular data and small image datasets like MNIST, as it requires minimal memory/communication cost, provides strong security for the client's data, and is easy to deploy.
-We believe that this research will spark further investigations into the utilization of truth tables for privacy-preserving data usage, emphasized by the recently NIST Artificial Intelligence Risk Management Framework~\cite{ai2023artificial}.
+\paragraph{Conclusion.} In this paper, we presented a new framework, \tttfhe, which greatly outperforms all TFHE-based PPML solutions in terms of inference time, while maintaining acceptable accuracy.
+Thanks to the compact nature of \ttnet, our proposed framework is a practical solution for real-world applications, particularly for tabular data and small image datasets like MNIST, as it requires minimal memory/communication cost, provides strong security for the client's data, and is easy to deploy.
+We believe that this research will spark further investigations into the utilization of truth tables for privacy-preserving data usage, a technology advocated by the recent NIST Artificial Intelligence Risk Management Framework~\citep{ai2023artificial}.